2005 FIA GT Championship: GT1 Standings

-The GT1 Championship for Drivers was awarded to Gabiele Gardel of Switzerland, who drove a Ferrari 550-GTS Maranello for the Larbre Competition team.
+The GT1 Championship for Drivers was awarded to Gabriele Gardel of Switzerland, who drove a Ferrari 550-GTS Maranello for the Larbre Competition team.

 GT2 Standings

 The GT2 Cup for Drivers was awarded jointly to German drivers Mike Rockenfeller and Marc Lieb who shared a Porsche 996 GT3 RSR entered by GruppeM Racing.

 Teams Championship

 Points were awarded at each round to the top eight finishers in both the GT1 & GT2 classes on a 10 8 6 5 4 3 2 1 basis except for the Spa 24 Hour event were “double points” were awarded in three parts as follows: